 Project Description

 This project will combine existing and future data on Covid-19 excess mortality with pioneering demographic methods to estimate the indirect consequences of Covid-19 for individuals.
 We are interested in quantifying the number of people who will suffer the death of a relative (parent, grandparent, great-grandparent, uncle, cousin, nephew, sibling, or child) because of the disease.
-Timely and accurate information on how family bereavement affects the population by age and sex can help officials minimize the indirect public health consequences of the pandemic.
-Our project will use the latest available data to estimate the impact of bereavement on the well-being of people in different countries.
+Timely and accurate information on how family bereavement affects the population by age and sex can help officials minimize the indirect public health consequences of the pandemic, such as grief and depression.
+Our project will use the latest available data to estimate the impact of bereavement on the well-being of people in 13 countries.

 Objectives